FabioRobertiCosta/project-huddle-devquest/README.md

 ### Continued development
 This is the first of many.
-I will come back to it eventually, as I move along the Fullstack course I am in.
+I will come back to it eventually, as I move along the Fullstack course.
 Train more HTML and CSS before moving to JavaScript.
 I am having problems dealing with the centering of the social media elements.
 So HELP is very welcome!
-I intend to come back to this project very shortly to improve it and add Java Script to it, as I move along the course.

 ## Author

 - Frontend Mentor - @FabioRobertiCosta(https://www.frontendmentor.io/profile/FabioRobertiCosta)